 However, how we act in the face of such anger can be a problem.

-When does your anger become a problem?
+When does anger become a problem?

 Such anger management problems will end up in crises, where relationships or even careers are destroyed.
 In order to prevent that from happening, you need to first recognize the signs that you have anger management issues.

-Common Signs of Anger Management Problems
+Warning Signs of Anger Management Problems

-The following patterns tend to arise in people with anger management problems:
+These patterns tend to arise in people with anger management problems:

 - Turning extremely aggressive when drunk